swaxi/GEOL-QMAPS/README.md

 ## Usage
 **Select the plugin using the WAXI logo**   ![waxi_icon](icon.png)

-**An existing WAXI QFIELD project must be open when you run this plugin, otherwise the Dialog will not display.**
+**An existing WAXI QFIELD project must be open to run this plugin, otherwise the Dialog will not display.**

 ## Functionality
 - **Import Layers** Convert pre-existing data into a WAXI QF Template ready for merging, uses fuzzy logic to suggest best choices for lithology labels.